emmanuelbuah/mgdb-migrator/README.md

   logIfLatest: true,
   // migrations collection name to use in the database
   collectionName: "migrations"
-  // mongdb url or mongo Db instance
+      // mongdb connection properties object or mongo Db instance
+  db: {
+    // mongdb connection url
-  db: "your connection string",
+    connectionUrl: "your connection string",
+    // optional database name, in case using it in connection string is not an option
+    name: null,
     // optional mongdb Client options
-  dbOptions: null,
+    options: null,
-  // optional database, in case using it in connection string is notan option
-  dbName: null
+  }
 });
 ```